JetPastel/Ganbare_Goemon_2_KSM_Practice_ROM/README.md

 - Level Select
   - X + Start
-  - (may cause glitches in unused levels or when used in Impact Stages)
+  - (may cause glitches when selecting unused levels or when used in Impact Stages)

 - Exit Any Stage
   - Start + Select

 ---

+- Infinite Ryo

-- Infinite Ryo and Impact Bombs
+- Infinite Impact Bombs

 - Disabled losing lives